Akhil-py/Akhil-py/README.md

 **About me**

+- 💼 SWE @ UCSD IT Services

-- 💼 Student at UCSD - Majoring in Mathematics and Computer Science with a minor in Cognitive Science
+- 🎓 Student at UC San Diego - Majoring in Mathematics and Computer Science

 - ❤️ I love working on projects and building software